ccarabine/Churchbarn-holiday-let/README.md

 * A navbar fixed at the top centre of the screen which will allow the user to easily navigate and find the relevent pages
 * A footer to display links to the social media, address and contact details
 * A home page that will invoke a position emotion responce when viewing the hero image
-* A page all about the property, with key features, images of rooms and describtion
+* A page all about the property, with key features, images of rooms and description
 * A page about the area with video and links to places to go
 * A contact page which will allow the user to get in contact with the owner